cdmandrews/cdmandrews.github.io/my-bios.md

 ## Tenure bio for P&T Event, Fall 2022

 Christopher Andrews earned his Ph.D. in Technical Communication and Rhetoric in 2013 from Texas Tech and is currently the coordinator for Writing Studies at TAMU-CC.
 A writing teacher since 2004, at TAMU-CC he teaches technical communication, writing for the web and social media, and editing, helping students learn to see themselves as professional writers who communicate effectively and ethically across multiple media.
 He is a managing editor with the open-access peer-reviewed journal Kairos: A Journal of Rhetoric, Technology, and Pedagogy, and has a deep understanding of managing editorial processes and collaborating with authors to create accessible, sustainable, and user-centered scholarly digital multimedia.
 His research explores programmatic issues in writing studies, rhetorics of technology, and how people use digital networks to learn and professionalize online.

+## WAC Clearinghouse bios

+### for CW Proceedings back cover

+Christopher Andrews is Associate Professor of English at Texas A&M University-Corpus Christi.
+His research explores programmatic issues in writing studies and technical communication, rhetorics of technology, and how people use digital networks to learn and professionalize.

+(remove the DM from the covers pls)

+### for website

+Christopher Andrews is Associate Professor of English at Texas A&M University-Corpus Christi, where he teaches technical communication, writing for the web and social media, and editing courses.
+He received his Ph.D. in Technical Communication & Rhetoric from Texas Tech University, and is a managing editor at Kairos: A Journaal of Rhetoric, Technology, and Pedagogy.
+His research explores programmatic issues in writing studies and technical communication, rhetorics of technology, and how people use digital networks to learn and professionalize.